epleterte/ssh-xdg-open/README.md

       ./ssh-handler my.remote.host
       ./ssh-handler -m tmux ssh://my.remote.host
       ./ssh-handler -c 'remmina -n --protocol=SSH -s'

+Currently there is no config file support, so changing parameters means changing the command in *ssh.desktop*
+Config file support coming!

 If you, like me, have a web application where server information is being documented, you can now render ssh hyperlinks like so: